jzleetcode/jzleetcode.github.io/src/content/blog/add-discord-disqus.md

 Setting up is pretty straight forward.

-1. Create an free account with Disqus
+1. Create a free account with Disqus
 2. Create a site and add your website's address
-3. Get the javascript and embed it your site.
+3. Get JavaScript and embed it on your site.
 Add it to all pages where you intended to have discussion or comment.
 I added disqus to each post's page with astro layout.
-Had to fix some typescript strict type check issues.
+Had to fix some TypeScript strict type check issues.

-Overall it is working pretty smoothly.
-Safari seems to have problem loading the widget.
+Overall, it is working pretty smoothly.
+Safari seems to have a problem loading the widget.
 It just does not show at all.
-In chrome or microsoft edge sometimes you have to reload.
+In chrome or Microsoft Edge sometimes you have to reload.

 ```javascript
 <script>